wiremock/.github/SUPPORT.md

 ## WireMock Community

-If you’re looking for help or advice, you can find a community of users and contributors on the WireMock community Slack or mailing list.
+If you’re looking for help or advice, you can find a community of users and contributors on the WireMock community Slack channels.
 Stack Overflow also has many good WireMock questions and answers.

 Note that all the community channels are maintained without a Service Level Agreement (SLA).